A new perspective on low-rank optimization: Background on Perspective Functions

 \subsection{The Perspective Reformulation Technique}

-A number of authors have observed that optimization problems over binary and continuous variables admit tight reformulations involving perspective functions of appropriate substructures of an MIO, since \citet{ceria1999convex}, building upon the work of \citet[Theorem 9.8]{rockafellar1970convex}, derived the convex hull of a disjunction of convex constraints.
-To motivate our study of the generalized perspective function in the sequel, we now demonstrate that a logically-constrained problem admits a reformulation in terms of perspective functions.
+A number of authors have observed that optimization problems over binary and continuous variables admit tight reformulations involving perspective functions of appropriate substructures of {the problem}, since \citet{ceria1999convex}, building upon the work of \citet[Theorem 9.8]{rockafellar1970convex}, derived the convex hull of a disjunction of convex constraints.
+To motivate our study of the {matrix} perspective function in the sequel, we now demonstrate that a {class of} logically-constrained problem{s} admit reformulation{s} in terms of perspective functions.
 We remark that this development bears resemblance to other works on perspective reformulations including \cite[]{bertsimas2019unified, han20202x2,frangioni2020decompositions}.

 Consider a logically-constrained problem of the form